-Whether you’re creating a fashion bible, fitness mag or foodie flick-through, you’ll find something here to help get your ideas going as well as helpful technical tips for making your magazine layouts look uber-professional.
+Whether you’re creating a fashion bible, fitness mag, or foodie flick-through, you’ll find something here to help get your ideas going as well as helpful technical tips for making your magazine layouts look uber-professional.

 1. Don’t Be Shy With Your Cover Designs

-Team these headings with a strong, simple photograph and areas of white space (where you place no busy text or images), and you have a layout that’s both pleasant to look at and graphically very bold.
+Pair these headings with a strong, simple photograph and areas of white space (where you place no busy text or images), and you have a layout that’s both pleasant to look at and graphically very bold.

-Take inspiration from this cover for a fitness magazine, and stick with black-and-white photography for a strong look that still looks balanced and stylish.
+Stick with black-and-white photography for a strong look that still looks balanced and stylish.